 So the great dragon was cast out, that serpent of old, called the Devil and Satan, who deceives the whole world; he was cast to the earth, and his angels were cast out with him.

 a.
-So the great dragon was cast out: This single verse uses many different titles for Satan.
-Dragon, serpent of old, the Devil, Satan, and he who deceives the whole world.
+So the great dragon was cast out: This single verse uses many different titles for our spiritual enemy, including Dragon, serpent of old, the Devil, Satan, and he who deceives the whole world.
 These titles describe Satan as vicious, an accuser, an adversary, and a deceiver.

 i.
 Walvoord on the Devil: "The title 'Devil' is from the Greek diabolos, from the verb diaballo, which has the meaning of 'defaming' or 'slandering.'
 He is the master accuser of the brethren."

 b.
 He was cast to the earth: The Bible describes four different falls of Satan.
 Revelation 12:9 describes the second of these four falls.

 · From having access to heaven (Job 1:12, 1 Kings 22:21, Zechariah 3:1) to restriction to the earth (Revelation 12)